liampc/100-days-of-code/log.md

 Thoughts : I am still stuck on calc project, even though I was able to update some lines, looking at the big picture it does not fit.
 I am getting frustrated so I decided to look for the explanation online.
 Later or tomorrow I will read it and go throught it step by step.
 I feel like the whole planning process is what I should improve upon.
 Don't know why I didn't do it earlier with my previous projects, when it serves as a practice for contributing to open source projects.

 links: https://github.com/liampc/calculator

+** Day 5 : 26 May 2020 **

+Progress: Watch CS50, read about event delegation and calculator project guide, little bit of FCC,

+Thoughts : watched CS50 and since I've been stuck on doing the Calculator project, I decided to finally read a step by step guide on how to do it.
+Today i learned the concept of event delegation, this is a pattern that can be used instead of creating event handlers for all the buttons for calc.